Do Chow Chows Shed? Analysis of a Double-Coated Dog

 One of the pressing questions you will probably have when considering a new Chow Chow is how much shedding you should expect.

-Do Chows Chows shed much?
+Do Chows Chows Shed Much?

 What are the physical characteristics of the Chow Chow?